-Ramzi Saliba: 04:47 Yeah so actually I'm going to go back to that Nepal trip.
-And so we were we were meeting with beneficiaries in very remote areas that were severely affected by the earthquake in one of the villages where, um, 90 to 95% of the houses were destroyed.
+Ramzi Saliba: 04:47 Yeah, so actually I’m going to go back to that Nepal trip.
+And we were meeting with beneficiaries in very remote areas that were severely affected by the earthquake in one of the villages where, um, 90 to 95% of the houses were destroyed.
 And then so the project is to provide access to safe water and sanitation facilities in those villages.

 Lama Alsafi: 05:46 So can you tell us what are the qualities that, that make a good humanitarian worker?

-And, and it's someone who, you know, treats people based on our four main principles, basically based on humanity.
+And it’s someone who, you know, treats people based on our four main principles, basically based on humanity.
 And then who is able to maintain their neutrality, their impartiality and their independence.
 And any breach of those four principles can put, put the humanitarian worker and their whole team and the beneficiaries at risk.
-Um, so just, you know, you have to care about, uh, those you're helping and uh, you shouldn't be carried away by emotions.
+So just, you know, you have to care about those you’re helping and you shouldn’t be carried away by emotions.
 I would say.

 Lama Alsafi: 07:10 Ramzi.
 Tell us about your experience on your very first trip as a humanitarian worker.

-Ramzi Saliba: 07:14 Um, so my, my first trip I ever did as a humanitarian was a bit of, um, it was a lot of excitement and at the same time a lot of, a lot of overwhelming feeling of a feeling of being small to the face of the scale of the emergency.
-And it was for the, it was a response to the influx of Syria refugees, um, in 2012 so definitely like we were, we were working like machines, um, uh, working in across different sectors.
+Ramzi Saliba: 07:14 So my first trip I ever did as a humanitarian was a bit of, it was a lot of excitement and at the same time a lot of, a lot of overwhelming feeling of a feeling of being small to the face of the scale of the emergency.
+And it was for the, it was a response to the influx of Syria refugees in 2012 so definitely like we were, we were working like machines working in across different sectors.
 We were establishing a new response, which, which is a huge undertaking.
-Um, and then the stories we heard and the cases we've seen and we were exposed, we were exposed to.
+Um, and then the stories we heard and the cases we’ve seen and we were exposed, we were exposed to.

-It was a lot of, a lot of, you know, a mixed bag of emotions where you want to be empathetic to the people you're working with, but you also need to not get carried away with those feelings and maintain your objectivity and deliver your, your, uh, your programming, um, and make sure you're doing things right.
+It was a lot of, a lot of, you know, a mixed bag of emotions where you want to be empathetic to the people you’re working with, but you also need to not get carried away with those feelings and maintain your objectivity and deliver your programming and make sure you’re doing things right.
 Um, because you know, in our work we have a lot of standards and principles that we need to maintain, otherwise we jeopardize our whole interventions.
-And building that or building that wall or being a little bit detached from the emotions that you're feeling was a bit, uh, was a bit overwhelming and hard to deal with.
-But, um, but yeah, it doesn't deter you like it, it just gives you more motivation to do more.
-Um, so, so I think the first intervention always shapes your, your whole career in the sector and it has definitely shaped mine.
+And building that or building that wall or being a little bit detached from the emotions that you’re feeling was a bit, uh, was a bit overwhelming and hard to deal with.
+But, um, but yeah, it doesn’t deter you like it, it just gives you more motivation to do more.
+So I think the first intervention always shapes your, your whole career in the sector and it has definitely shaped mine.

 Lama Alsafi: 08:58 Ramzi we like to give practical tips to our listeners.
 So how can someone who is interested in building a career in humanitarian work gets started?
 Do you have any practical tips who for someone who might be listening at home right now or in their car on how they can get their foot in the door in humanitarian work?

-Ramzi Saliba: 09:14 Definitely stay informed, That's the first step.
-If it's something that you think is uh, you can do for a career, there are small courses, courses that you can take you don't need to go into two years masters programs or anything.
+Ramzi Saliba: 09:14 Definitely stay informed, That’s the first step.
+If it’s something that you think is uh, you can do for a career, there are small courses, courses that you can take you don’t need to go into two years masters programs or anything.
 There are some very short courses that you can take and then do some volunteer work, connect with the people already in the sector, find out more.
 And then through volunteering you can, you can test yourself whether this is something that you really like and that you could, that you really like for the long run, not just for one, for one month of volunteering.
-Um, because as much as it is rewarding, it is also, um, not the, uh, easiest job in the world.
-Um, so, uh, definitely get farmed, get a touch, and then just put yourself out there and try and do it.
+Because as much as it is rewarding, it is also not the easiest job in the world.
+So definitely get familiar, get a touch, and then just put yourself out there and try and do it.